maiali13/maiali13.github.io/_posts/2020-06-26-Guide-To-DBSCAN.md

   <img src="/img/ML/DBSCAN_cluster.png" />
 </p>

-Each cluster within the data consists of these core points (red) and border points (green).
+As illustrated in the above image, each cluster within the data consists of these core points (red) and border points (green).
 Core points have at least min_points (minPts) in their epsilon neighborhood (N ε), whereas border points have less than min_points in their N ε, but are inside the N ε of a core point.
 Points that are outside the N ε of every core point within the data, and have less than min_points in their N ε, are considered noise (blue).<sup name="a5">[5](#f5)</sup>

+So, DBSCAN requires two parameters epsilon (ε) and min_samples, which determine cluster density.
+The algorithm will then:
+- arbitrarily select the point (*p*)
+- determine which points are neighbors of *p* using the parameters ε and min_samples,
+- create a new cluster areound set *p* and its neighbors if it is a "core point",
+- visit the next point in the dataset if *p* is a border point or noise These steps will repeat until all points in the dataset have been processed.

 Now that we have a basic understanding of DBSCAN, lets code it from scratch!